kettek/open-markup-editor/docs/render-packs.md

 # Render Packs
-Render packs provide the right-hand HTML preview of the markup language.
+Render packs provide the right-hand HTML preview of OME.

 ## Directory Hierarchy
-In addition to the standard `package.json` and `index.js`, a render pack must also have an HTML file and a special preload JavaScript file.
-These are defined in the main pack export object in `index.js`
+In addition to the standard pack structure, a render pack must also have an HTML file and a special preload JavaScript file.
+These are defined in the main pack object provided by the main module script.

 ## Module Export
 The module should also export `targets`, `preload`, and `preview`.